-Perception Distance + Reaction Distance + Effective Stopping Distance =Total Stopping Distance
+Perception Distance + Reaction Distance + Braking Distance = Total Stopping Distance

-Perception distance.
-The distance your vehicle travels, in ideal conditions; from the time your eyes see a hazard until your brain recognizes it.
-Keep in mind certain mental and physical conditions can affect your perception distance.
-It can be affected greatly depending on visibility and the hazard itself.
-The average perception time for an alert driver is 13⁄4 seconds.
-At 55 mph this accounts for 142 feet traveled.
+Perception Distance.
+This is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
+The perception time for an alert driver is about 3/4 second.
+At 55 mph, you travel 60 feet in 3/4 second or about 81 feet per second.